Monkeys in Chinese culture: Mengsong

 Mengsong 蒙頌 or menggui 蒙貴 (lit. "cover praise" or "cover expensive") "a dark monkey, a skillful rat-catcher" is an obscure ancient name.
 Read suggests mengsong was the "mongoose, Herpestidae mungo".

 The Erya succinctly defines mengsong as "shaped like a [nao] monkey" (蒙頌猱狀).
-Since the Erya dictionary, which glosses words from the Chinese classics, has the oldest textual usage of mengsong, the name presumably comes from a lost pre-Qin classic.
+Since the Erya dictionary, which glosses words from the Chinese classics, has the oldest textual usage of mengsong.
 Guo Pu's commentary gives the synonym menggui and says, "An animal like a small [wei] proboscis monkey, purple black in color, from Yunnan (交趾 "Annam").
 They are reared as rat catchers better than cats."
-Guo says these monkeys came from present-day central Vietnam, specifically Jiuzhen 九真 and Rinan 日南, modern Khánh Hòa Province and Nghệ An Province.
+Guo says these monkeys came from present-day central Vietnam, specifically Jiuzhen 九真 and Rinan 日南, modern Nghệ An Province and Quảng Bình Province.

 The Tang author Duan Chengshi's (853) Miscellaneous Morsels from Youyang says, "Cats are also named menggui or wuyuan 烏員 [lit. "crow member"]."

 The Bencao gangmu subsumes mengsong under the guoran "monkey" entry: "Mengsong is also called Menggui.
 It is small Guoran.
 Purple and black, it is found in Jiaozhi.
 It is raised in houses.
 It catches mice even better than a cat or a leopard."